romain-grecourt/helidon/config/metadata/docs/src/test/resources/com.acme.AcmeConfig.md

 ## Usages

-This config type is standalone and configured under the root key `acme`.
+This type is standalone and configured under the root key `acme`.

 ## Options